h3poteto/megalodon-rs/README.md

 [![Build](https://github.com/h3poteto/megalodon-rs/actions/workflows/build.yml/badge.svg)](https://github.com/h3poteto/megalodon-rs/actions/workflows/build.yml)
 [![GitHub](https://img.shields.io/github/license/h3poteto/megalodon-rs)](LICENSE.txt)

-The `megalodon` is a client library for Mastodon and Pleroma.
+The `megalodon` is a client library for Fediverse.
 It provides REST API and streaming method which uses WebSocket.
-By using this library, you can take Mastodon and Pleroma with the same interface.
+By using this library, you can take Mastodon, Pleroma, and Friendica with the same interface.
 This library is Rust version of [megalodon](https://github.com/h3poteto/megalodon).

 ## Supporting